 In brief, the Government is looking to prevent commercial landlords from relying on statutory demands and winding-up petitions to enforce payment of rent arrears where a tenant company cannot pay due to the pandemic.
 There will also be secondary legislation preventing landlords from using Commercial Rents Arrears Recovery, unless they are owed 90 days of unpaid rent.
 We await more details from the government and a copy of the draft Bill.

 Since the Coronavirus Act (the Act) came into force on 25 March 2020, landlords have been prevented from enforcing a contractual right of re-entry or forfeiture for non-payment of rent from 25 March 2020 until at least 30 June 2020.
 However, the Act does not prevent commercial landlords taking other action to recover the rent arrears, including issuing Court proceedings for the rent, initiating winding-up proceedings with a petition or a statutory demand, retaining a deposit or pursuing a guarantor under the lease.
-For more information, please see our article on ‘Coronavirus: emergency legislation to protect commercial tenants’ from 24 March 2020.

 Many landlords and tenants have been able to reach their own temporary agreements with rental holidays, rent reductions or concessions on quarterly payments.
 Where landlords and tenants have been unable to reach agreement however, and the tenant is refusing to pay, landlords have been able to at least threaten winding-up proceedings in order to prompt discussion.
 Where there is no dispute that the tenant is liable to pay the rent, issuing a statutory demand or serving winding-up petition is a cost-effective way of encouraging the tenant to engage with their landlord.